destacks/django-crud-forms/README.md

-# django-restful-forms
+# django-crud-forms

-Make forms in Django RESTful.
+Use HTTP CRUD methods in your Django forms.

 ## Background: